ChrisVilches/i3blocks-timebox/README.md

 Ensure your script handles necessary actions, such as triggering notifications and playing sounds.

 ## Notes
-- The `timebox` command removes the first argument and passes the remaining arguments to `exec`.
-Ensure commands are provided correctly without unnecessary quotes.
 - The timer starts in an inactive state and must be adjusted using mouse interactions in the i3 status bar.

-For any issues or feature requests, please open an issue in the repository.
+- For any issues or feature requests, please open an issue in the repository.